AutoFlowResearch/SmartPeak/docs/guide/cli.rst

     This parameter is optional.
 The default value is '[ ALL ]'.

     -rm   --report-metadata
     A list of metadata to include in the report.
-The full list can be found in documentation https://smartpeak.readthedocs.io This parameter is optional.
+The full list can be found in the documentation https://smartpeak.readthedocs.io
+    This parameter is optional.
 The default value is '[ ALL ]'.

     -ro   --reports-out-dir